 Once your tofu has baked, you can move on to this step.

-As with any stir-fry, prep your veggies and mix up your sauce first.
+- As with any stir-fry, prep your veggies and mix up your sauce first.
+You'll also want to slice open your chiles (or cut them in half) and remove the seeds.
 Things will move pretty quickly once you start cooking!

-- Heat up some oil in a skillet and start cooking your aromatics: ginger, garlic, scallions (just the white parts) and dried chile peppers.
+- Heat up some oil in a skillet or wok and start cooking your aromatics: ginger, garlic, scallions (just the white parts) and dried chile peppers.
 Within less than a minute, the garlic and ginger should become very fragrant and your peppers should darken up a bit.
+Use medium heat at this point.

 - Top your kung pao tofu with the green parts of your scallions and serve it with rice.